oniger/mytestproj/README.md

 jdk-8u181-linux-x64.tar.gz - Oracle JDK 8

 Under /root/myansi directory, run the terraform commands.
 Ensure the main.tf file is present.
+Please note that main.tf needs to be edited to include the correct aws access key and secret access key and the key pair name from AWS account.

 This initializes terraform